 KU's funding covers your tuition and campus fees, books, room and board.
 For domestic programs, we reimburse reasonable travel expenses to KU.
 For study abroad programs, the cost of international airfare will be covered within reason (You should ask Program Manager if you have questions).
 The funding does not promise to cover all expenses for either domestic or abroad programs, and students may accrue some out-of-pocket costs due to personal spending.

 No. We welcome applications from ROTC students matriculated as undergraduates in the US.
 KU students are also eligible to apply to other universities' Project GO funds for programs at those universities.

 Absolutely.
-If you are already studying Arabic or Portuguese you should apply for Project GO at KU funding to study abroad.
-KU currently offers a study abroad trip to students of Arabic in Ifrane, Morocco and to students of Portuguese in Salvador, Brazil.
+If you are already studying Portuguese, then you should apply for Project GO at KU funding to study abroad.
+KU currently offers a study abroad trip to students of Portuguese in Salvador, Brazil.
 Students of the other languages should visit the national Project GO website to apply for other schools' programs directly. back to top

 The dates for 2022 are June 7-July 29 for domestic study at KU's campus, and May 28-July 23 for Brazil.

 Check the national website for other options.
 KU students can apply to study at any of the 25 Project GO programs.